 The white surfaces used in the interior and the exterior is a very cautious decision in order to create a sense of openness within the church.
 Making it a space that invites the visitor in as well as it was used to celebrate the impact of nature in a space because nothing exaggerates the lights the way a white surface does.
 Thus, as the visitor enters the Bagsværd Church the white walls and floor washed by natural light gives the first glimpse of God’s blessing

 Jørn Utzon believed that the church is a part of a larger complex that included the church offices, chapel parish room, and many more, and a church cannot be designed in an isolation.
 He believed that it should be designed as a part of the larger complex but with that said it should maintain its hierarchy.

 With this idea of the church being a part of a complex, the corridors that connected the church to the courtyards or other functions became a very significant node; a space to connect and disconnect.
 The wooden screens with polished surfaces that exaggerated the texture of the wood were used as visual connectors yet physical disconnectors for the church.

-The entrance is lined up by wooden pews creating a delicate pathway for the visitor towards the seating.
+The entrance of Bagsværd Church is lined up by wooden pews creating a delicate pathway for the visitor towards the seating.
 The inspiration for this space was also driven from nature, it resembles a pathway one takes in a landscape lined up by trees creating a shadowed peaceful walk.
 Above this entrance pathway are the niches in which special organs are placed that are also designed by Jørn Utzon.